-20.3.
+Part 20.2.
 Definition of sign

 Date Published

-It is to be noted that while the definition of “trade mark” in the Act is a closed or exhaustive definition, which lists all of the conditions to be satisfied in order for something to qualify as a trade mark, the definition of “sign” is an open or inclusive definition, merely listing some examples of what may constitute a sign.
+It is to be noted that while the definition of “trade mark” in the Act is a closed or exhaustive definition, which lists the conditions to be satisfied in order for something to qualify as a trade mark, the definition of “sign” is an open or inclusive definition, merely listing some examples of what may constitute a sign.
 The definition carries over the definition of “mark” from the 1955 Act with the addition of “shape, colour, sound, scent and aspect of packaging”.

 “Colour” is referred to in paragraph 51(1)(c) dealing with applications for a series of trade marks and in section 70 dealing with limitations of registration as to colour.
 These provisions deal with trade marks which consist of a combination of colour with another sign or signs such as a word or device and therefore give no guidance as to the registrability of trade marks consisting of colour per se.
-It is to be noted that the definition of “sign” in this respect may go beyond the TRIPS definition which refers expressly to “combinations of colours” and would thus seem to rule out registrability of colour per se.
-It is clear, however, that this is not the case in Australian practice.

 There is no further reference to “sound” in the Act so that no guidance as to practice in relation to trade marks consisting of sounds is to be gained from the Act itself.
 An aural representation of a trade mark consisting of any letter, word, name, numeral or combination of these is use of the trade mark according to subsection 7(2) of the Act.